ZhanhaoLi2024/CS5010-Project/README.md

 ### Prerequisites

-- Java 11 or higher
+- Java 8 or higher
 - Swing library (included in JDK)
 - Screen resolution of at least 1024x768
+- World specification file (example provided in `res/SmallTownWorld.txt`)

 ### Using JAR File